rklaehn/rklaehn.github.io/_posts/2018-06-09-efficient-telemetry-storage-on-ipfs.md

 As the last step, each compressed index or value array is stored *separately* in IPFS as an [IPLD](https://github.com/ipld/ipld) DAG object.

 This has several benefits.
-In the long term, it is possible to filter fields by name before reconstructing an object from ipfs, which will make certain analytical queries very efficient.
+In the long term, it is possible to filter fields by name before reconstructing an object from IPFS, which will make certain analytical queries very efficient.

 But the most immediate benefit is that IPFS content adressed storage will of course *deduplicate* arrays that occur multiple times.
 This sometimes happens for value arrays, but *almost always* happens for index arrays.